-John was on that mountain and he wrote about this hope.
-He put it this way in John 1:14, "We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth."
+One of the men on the mountain with Jesus in Mark 9 was the apostle John.
+Listen to what he later wrote in John 1:14, "We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth."
 We saw His glory, John said.
 We saw it!

-But it's not just past tense, as John made clear in 1 John 3:2, "Dear friends, now we are children of God, and what we will be has not yet been made known.
+But it's not just past tense, as John made clear when he wrote in 1 John 3:2, "Dear friends, now we are children of God, and what we will be has not yet been made known.
 But we know that when he appears, we shall be like him, for we shall see him as he is."